All blog

 After you identify what changed, the next question is why Amazon changed it in the first place.

-2. Why Amazon Changes Your Product Category Without Permission?
+2. Why Did Amazon Change My Product Category Without Permission?

 Amazon’s catalog is an aggressive, living database.
 Changes rarely happen by accident; they are triggered by specific inputs.
 For Sarah, the shift wasn't random.
 Her team had recently added the phrase "emergency auto-glass breaker" to her bullet points.
 Amazon's bots caught the word "auto," misread the context, and reclassified the entire ASIN.